 Live performance 01/13/17 by TAK Ensemble

 I/O Festival of New Music, Williams College

-This piece employs an excerpt from a fragmentary and evocative novel written entirely in the first person by the Brazilian writer Clarice Lispector entitled Água Viva (often referred to in English as “Live Water”).
-In this excerpt, the speaker makes repeated attempts to state an intensely felt desire about how to live.
+This piece employs an excerpt from a fragmentary and evocative novel written entirely in the first person by the Brazilian writer Clarice Lispector entitled Água Viva (sometimes referred to in English as “Live Water”).
+In this excerpt, the speaker repeatedly draws a picture of intensely felt desires.
 I was drawn to this passage for the way it turns on a dime from the most abstract psychology to the most concrete details of personal history.
-Each sentence signals a unique intent or mood, and yet they all drive at the same urgent desire, albeit one difficult to state with precision.
+Each sentence drives at the same urgent desire, albeit one difficult to state precisely.

 Stating that desire with absolute clarity might actually defeat the point of summoning each of these moods.
 Instead, with this music I’m trying to draw out the urgency of what is being confessed with each new sentence, each new attempt to get closer to the singer’s meaning.
 The words are sometimes torn apart in the voice or fragmented or echoed in the instruments so that the struggle evident in the written word is also evident in the sung word.
 Other times they are treated as plainly and directly as they function on the page.
 Throughout, the musical treatment suggests a way for these conflicting registers to join the same fundamental expression.

 The NYC-based TAK ensemble TAK Ensemble did a tremendous job with this premiere.
 Thanks are also owed to the musicians of the 2016 soundSCAPE Festival (Italy) that performed an earlier version for soprano, flute, and double bass.